dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T834: Lack of oversight harms the environment through exploitation.
+### T834: Unchecked corporate actions lead to deforestation and pollution.

 |Support|
 |---|